Coffee & TV

 "Coffee & TV" is a song by the English rock band Blur, released as the second single from their sixth studio album, 13, on 28 June 1999.
 It was sung by the guitarist, Graham Coxon, with lyrics describing his struggle with alcoholism.
 It features an improvised discordant guitar solo.

 The video, featuring a sentient milk carton searching for Coxon, was directed by Garth Jennings and won several awards.
-"Coffee & TV" reached No. 11 in the United Kingdom, No. 26 in Ireland and No. 2 in Iceland.
+"Coffee & TV" reached No. 11 in the UK, No. 26 in Ireland and No. 2 in Iceland.

 Writing

 Along with the rest of 13, Blur recorded "Coffee & TV" in late 1998 with the producer William Orbit.
-Since Blur's main vocalist, Damon Albarn, was struggling to finish it, Coxon wrote and sang the lyrics.
+As Blur's main vocalist, Damon Albarn, was struggling to finish it, Coxon wrote and sang the lyrics.
 He wrote about his struggle with alcoholism, and how after giving up drinking he would relax by watching television, drinking coffee and writing songs.
 The experience also contributed to his first solo album, The Sky Is Too High.
 Coxon said the song was "about the idea that you feel like a piece of shit in a crap job, and you want to marry someone and get away from it all".

 Coxon played a Fender Telecaster into a Marshall Plexi amplifier, and described the chord shapes as "ridiculous ...
 They're sort of minor chords going against major chords."
-He likened the guitar rhythm to Link Wray and Simon & Garfunkel, and cited "Stockholm Syndrome" by the American band Yo La Tengo as the biggest influence.
+He likened the guitar rhythm to Link Wray and Simon & Garfunkel, and cited "Stockholm Syndrome" by Yo La Tengo as the biggest influence.
+Rolling Stone described "Coffee & TV" as a cross between Pavement and the 1974 Brian Eno album Taking Tiger Mountain.

 NME described the guitar solo as "a string of discordant notes, building to a storm of haywire string-bending".
-Coxon improvised it in one take by "just grabbing the neck and bending", and processed the sound with effect pedals including tremolo, vibrato and distortion.
-Coxon expected to replace the solo, but when the band revisited the song a few days later, they loved it and kept it.
+Coxon improvised it in one take by "just grabbing the neck and bending", and processed it with effect pedals including tremolo, vibrato and distortion.
+He expected to replace the solo, but the band loved it when they revisited the song a few days later.
 Coxon cited the solo as an example of how songs "develop like photographs" and eventually cannot be changed.